alyssamichelle/angular-kendo-unite/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.8.

+# Video 1: 📽️ Getting started with Angular & Kendo UI

+To really understand just how easy it is to create with Angular and Kendo UI, we’ll start building out a project by first using the Angular CLI.
+In this first episode, we install the CLI, generate our Angular app, Install Kendo Buttons and include them in our app!

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.